armando-g/poweredge-ipmi-fancontrol/README.md

 # PowerEdge IPMI Fan Control

-This script uses the `psutil` and `subprocess` library to monitor the CPU temperature and control the fan speed using the IPMI interface.
-This script runs a loop that checks the average CPU temperature across all cores & CPUs.
-It will then use a linear expression to calculate the fan speed using minimum and maximum speeds and temperatures.
-You may also configure a minimum change required for the fan speeds to be updated to limit fan speed fluctuations or in general spamming of the interface.
+This script uses the `psutil` and `subprocess` libraries to continuously monitor the CPU temperature and adjust the fan speed through the IPMI interface.
+The script runs a loop that checks the average temperature of all CPU cores and calculates the appropriate fan speed using a linear equation based on pre-defined minimum and maximum temperature and fan speed values.
+The script also includes a way to set a minimum change in temperature before the fan speed is updated in order to limit unnecessary fan fluctuations.
+By default, a change of at least 5 degrees is required.

 ## Prerequisites
 * Python 3